microsoft/mu_tiano_platforms/.azurepipelines/ReadMe.md

 ## Core CI

-Focused on building and testing all packages in this repo.
+Focused on building and testing all packages in Edk2 without an actual target platform.

 See `.pytools/ReadMe.py` for more details